Can I use a home equity loan for remodeling?

 How can I apply for a home equity loan?

-You can apply for a home equity loan online with a lender.
-To prepare for your application, you can gather some of the required information ahead of time.
+You could apply for a home equity loan online with a lender.
+To prepare for your application, you could gather some of the required information ahead of time.

-When you apply, most lenders will ask you to provide your credit score, DTI ratio, current home appraisal and minimum home equity between 15% and 20%.
-Lenders tend to want borrowers to have a credit score of at least 620 and a DTI ratio of 43% or lower.
+When you apply, most lenders will ask you to provide your credit score7, DTI (debt-to-income) ratio, current home appraisal and minimum home equity between 15% and 20%.
+Lenders tend to want borrowers to meet minimum FICO score required and a DTI ratio of 43% or lower.
 But the higher your credit score or lower your DTI ratio, the better your home equity loan terms could be.

 Apply now to start a home equity loan application with a trusted lender!

-*Rate does not provide tax advice.
-The consumer should always consult a tax advisor for information regarding the deductibility of interest and other charges in their particular situation.
+3 Rate does not provide tax advice.
+The consumer should always consult a tax advisor forinformation regarding the deductibility of interestand other charges in their particular situation.

 Information provided is for educational purposes only.
 It should not be construed as financial or legal advice or instruction.
-Rate, Inc. does not guarantee or assume liability for the accuracy, completeness or timelines of the information.
+Rate does not guarantee or assume liability for the accuracy, completeness or timelines of the information.
 You should conduct additional research before making any mortgage related decisions.